iFantasyReactNext/Next5TsApolloCrud/README.md

 note :
 1. if add vaildate must to show error message that will easy forget
 2. redux-form reducer must be "form"
-3. backend  not  use import yet
+3. if tsconfig.json  module choose  esnext that backend  not  use import
 4. this startkit project form use redux-form another side effect use redux-observable